Work or volunteer on campus

 Marketing and Communications (A150) – Event Volunteers

 Marketing and Communications offers diverse volunteer opportunities throughout Mount Royal.
-Participate in exciting events like Pearls of Wisdom or Open House.
+Participate with our exciting Open House event.
 Volunteer to be a part of the most celebrated day on campus, Convocation.
 Volunteers are always needed to fill a variety of roles in one-off events or ceremonies.
 Join in and gain hands-on event experience and meet your peers in a fun and social setting.

 Residence Services (West Residence Building B) – Residence Activities Council

-If you are moving into residence then you may want to get involved with the Residence Activities Council (RAC).
+If you are moving into residence then you may want to get involved with the Residence Activities Council (RAC)!
 This volunteer opportunity will introduce you to a team of students who spend the year planning residence-wide events such as formals, trips to Stampeders’ games, ball hockey tournaments and fund-raising initiatives.
-You will receive on-going leadership training that includes workshops on event planning, team dynamics, communication skills, etc. Many RAC members make the transition into the Resident Advisor role in their second year in residence.
+You will learn valuable leadership skills including: event planning strategies, working within a diverse team, communication skills, etc. Many RAC members make the transition into the Resident Advisor role in their second year in residence.

 For more information, visit the RAC website.